Iowa state universities propose 3.5% tuition hike next year

-In-state undergraduate students across Iowa’s three public universities could face a 3.5 percent tuition increase in the next academic year under a proposal the Board of Regents will consider later this week.
+In-state undergraduate students across Iowa’s three public universities could face a 3.5% tuition increase in the next academic year under a proposal the Board of Regents will consider later this week.

 Given the campuses have different base rates, that percentage increase amounts to: